camunda/camunda-platform-get-started/spring/README.md

 zeebe.client.cloud.clientSecret=.RPbZc6q0d6uzRbB4LW.B8lCpsxbBEpmBX0AHQGzINf3.KK9RkzZW1aDaZ-7WYNJ
 ```

-If you are using a self managed Camunda Cloud cluster, you create the client
+If you are using a self managed Camunda Platform 8 cluster, you create the client
 using the following application config, see
 [application.localhost.yaml](src/main/resources/application.localhost.properties).